gabridome/docs/descriptors_in_the_wild.md

 Also, I have tried to use this interoperability to do something useful: build a multi signature multi software wallet.

-Immagine Alice using Bitcoin Core (from now on "Core") as a Wallet and willing to put some bitcoin in common with Bob who is using a "Last generation" wallet, Bitcoin Development Kit (from now on "BDK"), which uses descriptors and miniscript natively.
+Immagine Alice using Bitcoin Core (from now on ["Core"][Bitcoin Core]) as a Wallet and willing to put some bitcoin in common with Bob who is using a "Last generation" wallet, Bitcoin Development Kit (from now on ["BDK"][BDK]), which uses descriptors and miniscript natively.

-With descriptors, we can set up a common multisignature wallet based on descriptors and utilize PSBT to pass along the transaction to complete the workflow to spend the bitcoin in common.
+With descriptors, we can set up a common multisignature wallet based on descriptors and utilize [PSBT] to pass along the transaction to complete the workflow to spend the bitcoin in common.

 In this post all the necessary step are illustrated to serve as a guide to avoid many possible mistakes.
 We will build a 2of2 key set up that will be used cooperatively by Bitcoin Core and Bitcoin Development Kit.
 We need:
-* Bitcoin Development Kit
+* [Bitcoin Dev Kit][BDK]
-* Bitcoin Core
+* [Bitcoin Core]
-* Pycoin ku utility
+* [Pycoin ku utility][pycoin]

-1. We build an Extended Private Master Key for both wallet and we derive a BIP84 Extended Master Public.
+1. We build an Extended Private Master Key for both wallet and derive a BIP84 Extended Master Public.

 ```
 # new Extended wallet data